fenhl/magic-set-generator/README.md

     * `large`: The default Planechase template.
     * `mini`: A smaller version of the Planechase template, same size as regular cards.
 Very small text.
     * `basic`: The default template for regular cards.
-* **(NYI)** `--schemes-output=<path>`: Save schemes to a separate MSE set file at the specified path.
+* `--schemes-output=<path>`: Save schemes to a separate MSE set file at the specified path.
 By default, these cards are not rendered using a correct oversized template, use this option to fix this.
 * **(NYI)** `--set-code=<code>`: The set code of the generated set.
 Defaults to `PROXY`.
 * `--update`: Attempt to update `json-to-mse` to the latest version instead of doing anything else.
-* **(NYI)** `--vanguards-output=<path>`: Save vanguards to a separate MSE set file at the specified path.
+* `--vanguards-output=<path>`: Save vanguards to a separate MSE set file at the specified path.
 By default, these cards are not rendered using the correct oversized template, use this option to fix this.
 * `--version`: Print version information instead of doing anything else.